dainecryption/AnalysisNetworkHardening/README.md

 If no action is taken to address these vulnerabilities, the organization is at risk of experiencing another data breach or other attacks in the future.

-I wrote a [security risk assessment[() to analyze the incident and explain what methods can be used to further secure the network.
+I wrote a [security risk assessment report](https://github.com/dainecryption/AnalysisNetworkHardening/blob/main/Security%20Risk%20Assessment%20Report.pdf) to analyze the incident and explain what methods can be used to further secure the network.
 <br />